hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 <hr>

 #### 5
-# <a href="https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit">Arduino Tiny Machine Learning Kit</a>
+# EdgeImpulse and the <a href="https://store-usa.arduino.cc/products/arduino-tiny-machine-learning-kit"> Arduino Tiny Machine Learning Kit</a>

-### Very well supported by both Harvard SEAS (School of Engineering and Applied Science) Education <a href="http://tinyml.seas.harvard.edu/">TinyMLEdu</a>  The Github at <a href="https://github.com/tinyMLx/courseware/tree/master/edX">tinyMLx Github</a>
+### Very well supported by Harvard SEAS (School of Engineering and Applied Science) Education <a href="http://tinyml.seas.harvard.edu/">TinyMLEdu</a>  The Github at <a href="https://github.com/tinyMLx/courseware/tree/master/edX">tinyMLx Github</a>

 ### Also by <a href="https://edgeimpulse.com/university">EdgeImpulse University</a> Github of the course at <a href="https://github.com/edgeimpulse/courseware-embedded-machine-learning">courseware-embedded-machine-learning</a>